 Do you like to sometimes fancy things up a bit?
 Perhaps you’re going to make several different warm fall cocktails to make a hot apple cider bar and want to make a mulled cider like this stand out?
 Sugar the rim of the mug with cinnamon sugar spice.

 Whatever it is you do – make it your own – it will be something special, and it will likely be something that your friends ask you to do again!
 You could even do double duty and have a hot cocoa bar as well!
 Use this slow cooker hot cocoa recipe and you’ll be ready to party!

 I love a good, spiced rum.
 My favorite is good old Captain Morgans!

 How to serve your hot apple cider spiked with rum

 - You can serve this fall favorite up any way you like.
 One of my favorite ways is to transfer the cider into a warm slow cooker and have the slow cooker on warm all afternoon into the evening.
-That way guests can simply fill up their mug when their ready.
+That way guests can simply fill up their own mug.

 - Another option for serving this delicious concoction is to set up a fall cocktail bar that also has little nibbles available for munching.
 Some options for nibbles might be spiced nuts, pie crust crackers, caramel popcorn, apple chips, or even prosciutto wrapped figs!
 Anything that your guests can pick up with their fingers.
 Nice & easy.